Your Hit Percentage :

 For instance, your team can track their ability to serve the ball through a serving percentage calculation, which should be above 90% for a successful team.
 Another of the helpful volleyball stats include pass quality rating.
 This is scaled from 0 to 3, with 3 assigned to the most successful and highest-quality passes.

-The goals your team members should be trying to reach depend on their positions and how frequently they are expected to make contact with the ball.
+The goals your team members should be trying to reach depending on their positions and how frequently they are expected to make contact with the ball.
 For instance, your middle blockers should get a higher percentage than your outside players.
 You should set your team’s overall goal at 300, which indicates an above-average performance from all or most teammates.

 How rigorously your team will be expected to track their stats depends on the level at which they play the sport.
 For instance, the NCAA has specific rules and procedures regarding tracking and reporting volleyball stats.
 Traditionally, stat trackers would use pen and paper to record each player’s performance; however, nowadays, several volleyball stats trackng apps are available to help streamline the process.